frank-chege/virtual_doctor_frontend/README.md

-# virtual_doctor_frontend
-Virtual doctor frontend using react
+virtual doctor frontend using react and bootstrap